w3f/polkadot-wiki/docs/learn/learn-elastic-scaling.md

 [Asynchronous backing](./learn-async-backing.md) is the first implementation to the parachain protocol that alters how parachains produce blocks and how the relay chain processes their data.
-Briefly, parachains will take up to 2 seconds execution time (produce parablocks), while the relay chain will be able to include a parablock every 6 seconds.
+This upgrade will allow parachains to take up to 2 seconds execution time (for producing parablocks), while the relay chain will be able to include a parablock every 6 seconds.

 The limiting factor now is the relay chain and the 6 seconds it takes backing groups to back and